Hongweihuo-Lab/Top-k-document-retrieval/README.md

     Top-k document retrieval is a full-text index.
 Given a pattern, it can be a word, a phase or arbitrary substring, you can get the most relevant documents with it.

+## Reference

+We used [simongog](https://github.com/simongog)'s [sdsl](https://github.com/simongog/sdsl-lite) library in
+our code, and the [RMQ](https://github.com/hferrada/rmq.git) data structure implemented by Hector Ferrada and Gonzalo Navarro.

 ## Requirements

 * To compile the code, you need to install the [sdsl](https://github.com/simongog/sdsl-lite)